Time Period: 1806-1872

 - 1829-1871: Adoption of the Northern German (Prussian) standard

-- 01.01.1839: Did not join the Dresden Coinage Convention but adopted its standards effective 01.01.1841 (all three lines)
+- 01.01.1839: Did not join the Dresden Coinage Convention but adopted its standards effective 01.01.1841 (all three dynastic lines)

-- 01.05.1857: Joined the Vienna Coinage Convention for the Thaler (Vereinstaler) area (both lines).
+- 01.05.1857: Joined the Vienna Coinage Convention for the Thaler ("Vereinstaler") area (both dynastic lines).

-• Grand Duchy of Baden (Markgraviate until 1806):
+• Grand Duchy of Baden (Margraviate until 1806):

-- 1806-1828: Accounting in the Convention standard, gold bullion in Ducats and "Gold Guilders" at 340 pieces to the Cologne mark gold 21⅔ carats
+- 1806-1828: Accounting in the Convention standard, gold bullion in Ducats and "Gold Guilders" (rated at 340 Guilders to the Cologne mark of 21⅔-carats gold); circulation of the Brabant Thaler ("Kronentaler") was wide-spread.

 - 01.01.1838: Joined the Munich Coinage Convention